sloria/TextBlob/CONTRIBUTING.rst

 - `PEP 8`_, when sensible.
 - Conventions *and* configuration.
+- TextBlob wraps functionality in NLTK and pattern.en.
+Anything outside of that should be written as an extension.
 - Test ruthlessly.
 Write docs for new features.
 - Even more important than Test-Driven Development--*Human-Driven Development*.
+- These guidelines may--and probably will--change.

 .. _`PEP 8`: http://www.python.org/dev/peps/pep-0008/